 Anguilla's Sombrero Island is home to the Sombrero Lighthouse.
 The lighthouse was built originally in 1868, but had to be rebuilt in 1962 after it was destroyed during Hurricane Donna.
 Sombrero Lighthouse is something of a national treasure, having consistently appeared on Anguilla stamps since the 1950s.

-Assuming you like to learn about other cultures and places, you might enjoy visiting a museum during your vacation.
-To read detailed information regarding each museum, click on the name.
+Assuming you like to explore other places and cultures, you might enjoy visiting a museum while on vacation on Anguilla.
+To read detailed information about each museum, just click on the name.